 The evidence is blunt.
 SWE-bench+ found solution leakage and weak-test passing large enough to collapse reported performance.[4]
 A later study of SWE-bench Verified found that 29.6% of plausible patches behaved differently from ground truth under differential patch testing.[5]
 Passing tests can be a weak signal.
 Passing tests the agent wrote can be a tautology.

+This matters for production because the same dynamic plays out at smaller scale whenever your agent can see and modify the test files.
 The hardened rule starts by defining success before coding.
 A failing test that will pass is ideal.
 A manual reproduction step can work.
 A static property can work.
-What does not work: I will make the tests pass without saying which behavior those tests protect.
+What doesn't work: I will make the tests pass without specifying which behavior those tests protect.

 It also gives the agent a stopping rule.
 Three attempts is often enough to tell whether the agent is converging or thrashing.
-If the verification stack does not pass, stop and report the exact failure.
+If the verification stack doesn't pass, stop and report the exact failure.
 A partial but honest state is safer than a green diff produced by weakening assertions.

-Existing tests are imperfect, but they are at least independent of the agent’s implementation path.
+Existing tests are imperfect, but they're at least independent of the agent's implementation path.

 I authored these tests tells the reviewer that passing them is not independent verification.